 Hinglaj Mata Temple – on the ghats of the lake

-Any ancient pilgrimage place in India is also home to ashrams of many Rishis or sages.
-This place has the Ashrams of Agastya Muni, Vishvamitra and Jamadagni Rishi.
+Any ancient pilgrimage place in India is also home to the ashrams of many Rishis or sages.
+This place has the Ashrams of Agastya Muni, Vishvamitra, and Jamadagni Rishi.
 You need to trek to reach most of these ashrams.